-- 10.2.
-The Park Authority continues to work with auditors and independent accreditation bodies in order to ensure the continued improvement of our data security. - 10.3.
-We have recruited a new Infrastructure Engineer with a background in Infrastructure and Security who has been instrumental in helping monitor our security position and will become a key security lead from 2024 onwards. - 10.4.
-The Authority's Cyber Essentials Plus accreditation is in the process of being renewed for 2024.
-This certifies that the Park Authority is assessed as meeting the Cyber Essentials Plus implementation profile and therefore, at the time of testing, our ICT defences were assessed as satisfactory against commodity based cyberattack. - 10.5.
+- 10.3.
+The Park Authority continues to work with auditors and independent accreditation bodies in order to ensure the continued improvement of our data security. - 10.4.
+The Authority's Cyber Essentials accreditation was renewed for 2024/25.
+This certifies that the Park Authority is assessed as meeting the Cyber Essentials implementation profile and therefore, at the time of testing, our ICT defences were assessed as satisfactory against commodity based cyber-attack.
 The Authority continues to provide on-going regular Cyber Security Training to all users.